Gabemmanuel0809/Node.js-Syntax-Practice/README.md

 1.) warship.js - Demonstrates the basic usage of Object and method</br>
 2.)
 Mothership.js - Demonstrates nested Object and methods</br>
 3.)
 Corvette.js - Demonstrates a basic Class with method</br>
+3.)
+Company.js - Demonstrates the combination of Inheritance and Polymorphism</br>